Professor of Law, International Research Collaborative Organizer, Collaborative Research Network Organizer

 Denise C. Bakrokar received a law degree from the University of Buenos Aires, Faculty of Law with honors.
 She studied a specialization in criminal law at the “Universidad Torcuato Di Tella” (Torcuato Di Tella University).
 She is currently taking a Specialization in Magistracy at the “Escuela de Servicio de Justicia” (School of Justice Service).
 Professor of the Department of Criminal Law, Criminal Procedure and Criminology at the University of Buenos Aires, Faculty of Law.
 She works at a Criminal Federal Court in Human Rights causes and at the “Delegación de Asociaciones Israelitas Argentinas” -DAIA- (Delegation of Argentine Jewish Associations).
 She is a member of the Board of Directors of the “Asociación Argentina de Juicio por Jurados” -AAJJ- (Argentine Association of Trial by Jury) and an active member of the Center for Jury Trial and Lay Participation of the “Instituto de Estudios Comparados en Ciencias Penales y Sociales” -INECIP- (Institute of Comparative Studies in Criminal and Social Sciences).
 As a member of the AAJJ and INECIP, she participated in the organization of several mock jury trials and as an organizer and lecturer in conferences and seminars on trial by jury and criminal procedure.
 She has authored publications and investigations about anti-discrimination law and trial by jury.

 Emmanuel Berger received his PhD degree in history from the Catholic University of Louvain (Belgium) and the University Paris 1-Panthéon-Sorbonne (France) in 2006.
-He is professor of legal history at the Federal University of Paraíba (Brazil).
+He is professor of history at the University Institute of Lisbon (Portugal).
 He was fellow at the Netherlands Institute for Advanced Study in 2017 and at the Institute for Advanced study of Paris in 2013.
 Since 2012, He directs a research group on the history of Popular Justice in Europe (18th-20th c.) and published (with Antoine Renglet) “Popular Policing in Europe (18th-20th centuries)”, 8 Rechtskultur.
 European Journal of Legal History (2019), (with Emilie Delivré, Martin Löhnig) “Popular Justice in Times of Transition” (2017), (with Emilie Delivré) “Popular justice in Europe” (2014).
 In this field, he dedicates his research to the expansion of the popular jury in Europe during the 18th and 19th centuries.
 His main contributions published in English on jury issues are: “French Grand Juries in Transitional Times.
 1791-1799” (2017); “The Criminal Jury in England and France in the late 18th Century” (2014).

 Professor of Sociology of Law